-- Any incidence or allegation of bullying is to be treated seriously and promptly. - Incidents to be recorded in the Complaints Book by a senior member of staff.
-The investigation that follows and the outcome should also be recorded in the book. - Incidents of bullying should be reported to management via other senior members of staff. - All staff should be aware of any students being bullied and who the perpetrators are. - The victims should be supported in strategies to manage the situation. - The bully should also receive support and guidance in strategies to manage their behaviour. - In cases of cyber-bullying, the evidence should be saved by taking screen shots etc. Ask the perpetrator to take down offensive material (refer to provider policies).
+- Any incidence or allegation of bullying is to be treated seriously and promptly. - Incidents to be recorded on Sleuth by a senior member of staff.
+The investigation that follows and the outcome should also be recorded on Sleuth. - Incidents of bullying should be reported to management via other senior members of staff. - All staff should be aware of any students being bullied and who the perpetrators are. - The victims should be supported in strategies to manage the situation. - The bully should also receive support and guidance in strategies to manage their behaviour. - In cases of cyber-bullying, the evidence should be saved by taking screen shots etc. Ask the perpetrator to take down offensive material (refer to provider policies).
 Failing that, report the material to the service provider directly.